 The Agile Chef - Cooking with SCRUM

-It all started with a Scrum Master course in March 2017.
+It all started with a Scrum Master course.
 I joined that course as an event manager & conference organizer.
 I was the only one in that course without a tech background.
 I initially joined this course to understand and learn more about agile and getting a better understanding of my own projects as their main topics are always related to agility and agile processes.
 It was only after the course, that I realised that I would like to become an active Scrum Master and want to implement agile methodologies in our working processes.
 In the end I was so hyped by the ideas and benefits of using Scrum that I started to implement it in our team right after the course.

 During the training course I quickly understood the essentials for Scrum and I tried to connect and link those to my work context.
 I needed to transfer the tech-driven content into my event-driven world.
 At that point I saw the connections and benefits to many other things in my life.
 I linked it a lot to sports, because I have been a sports professional in my youth.
 I thought, how great it would have been, if my coaches would have used the Scrum methodology back in those days, when I trained very hard to become a successful athlete.

-I also thought that organizing the weekend activities of my family would be more efficient if it would be organized the agile way.
+I also thought that organizing the weekend activities of my family would be more efficient if it would be organized the "agile way".
 By trying to apply the Scrum method in different contexts, I learned a lot and I learned to understand it better and quicker.

 After the Scrum course I met my friend Tibor; we went to school together and we had the same sport coaches.
 He became a full-time athletics coach and I told him, “Your team should become agile for a better team chemistry and more fun and success!”